envalert@envalert.org

 1.0 Introduction

-The ENR-CSO Network Secretariat (Environmental Alert) in partnership with the Ministry of water and Environment with financial support from the United Nations Development Program (UNDP) is implementing a 5 year program (2017-2021) titled“Inclusive Green Growth for Poverty Reduction (lGG4PR)”.
+The ENR-CSO Network Secretariat (Environmental Alert) in partnership with the Ministry of Water and Environment, with financial support from the United Nations Development Program (UNDP) implemented a 5-year program (2017-2021) titled “Inclusive Green Growth for Poverty Reduction (IGG4PR)”.

 2.0 Program outcome